“You knew what you were getting into”

 Even if we did know what we signed up for, that doesn’t mean we can’t vent a little on our more challenging days, cry into our pillows when we just can’t take anymore, or simply ask for help because everything is just too overwhelming at times.

-So before you say, “You knew what you were getting into,” think about your own life and all the ways things turned out differently than you thought they would.
+Before you say, “You knew what you were getting into,” think about your own life and all the ways things turned out differently than you thought they would.

 Be compassionate to the military spouse that is having a more difficult time.
 Understand that everyone handles deployments differently.
 Know that some of us ask for help because we are trying to better our situations, not because we want to fail.